1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Crohn's Disease in Jersey Village

-• Medication: Anti-inflammatory drugs (5-ASA, sulfasalazine), corticosteroids for flare-ups, immunosuppressants (azathioprine, methotrexate), and biologics (infliximab).
+• Medication: Anti-inflammatory (5-ASA, sulfasalazine), flare-up corticosteroids, immunosuppressants (azathioprine, methotrexate), and biologic (infliximab).

-• Nutrition & Diet: Customized meal plans, vitamin and mineral supplements, and in severe cases, elemental or tube feeding to ensure adequate nutrition.
+• Nutrition & Diet: Individualized meal plans, nutritional supplements (vitamins, minerals etc), and in the worst scenario, elemental or tube feeding to make sure a person becomes well fed.

-• Lifestyle Changes: Smoking cessation, stress management through counseling or mindfulness, and light regular exercise to support gut health.
+• Lifestyle Changes: Quitting smoking and elimination of stress by counseling or mindfulness meditation, and engaging in light regular workouts to aid gut health.

-• Follow-up Care: Regular appointments with your gastroenterologist to adjust treatments, prevent complications, and maintain remission.
+• Follow-up Care: See your gastroenterologist regularly to perform adjustments on therapies, avoid complications, and remain in remission.

 Why Choose GastroDoxs?